-SRM started selling its first-generation EXAKT Look KEO-based pedal power meter in 2018 but it is far higher priced than the Assioma and has shown to give inconsistent power meter readings in independent testing.
+SRM started selling its first-generation EXAKT Look KEO-based pedal power meter in 2018, but it is far higher priced than the Assioma and has been shown to give inconsistent power meter readings in independent testing.
 SRM appears to have moved on from this joint project with Look and is now focusing on a new SPD mountain bike power meter pedal system but it’s very, very hard to find at stores.

 Powertap, purchased by Quarq, stopped making power meter pedals in 2020 after a couple of generations of models that didn’t perform as well or weren’t as price-competitive as Favero’s.

 But, if you don’t have a pedal design preference and are attracted to the ease of installation and universal compatibility that pedal-based road bike power meters offer, I recommend the Favero Assioma UNO (Look) or DUO-Shi (Shimano) for its superior price and proven long-term reliability.
-If you are a Garmin fan and don’t want to pay the premium, I suggest getting a crank arm power meter.
+If you are a Garmin fan but don’t want to pay the premium, I suggest getting a crank arm power meter.

 CRANK ARM POWER METERS